julelang/manual/src/std/io.md

 **Methods:**

-`pub fn write(mut self, buff: []byte): (n: int, err: Error)`\
+`pub fn write(mut self, buff: []byte)!: (n: int)`\
 Writes bytes to stream and returns writed byte count.
 The number of bytes written can never exceed the length of the buff.
-Returns 0 if error occurs.

 ---